kubermatic/docs/content/kubermatic/master/tutorials-howtos/networking/dual-stack/_index.en.md

 it was not possible to reliably do that in a generic way.
 These are documented in this section.

 In case of such an incompatibility, the worker nodes would miss the IPv6 address and the CNI plugin would not start.
-These cases can be still addressed by introducing of a custom Operating System Profile with proper OS- and environment- specific configuration (see [Operating System Manager]({{< relref "../../operating-system-manager/" >}}) docs).
+These cases can be still addressed by introducing of custom Operating System Profile with proper OS- and environment- specific configuration (see [Operating System Manager]({{< relref "../../operating-system-manager/" >}}) docs).

 ### CentOS / RHEL / Rocky Linux